Algorithms

 entryPoint: main.py

-• code.entryPoint - the location of the algorithm methods.
+• code.entryPoint - The file containing the algorithm methods.

-Your algorithm must include a method named start.
+• Required: Your algorithm must include a start method.

 <T any> start(Dictionary<T string, T any> data)